-- Trading Firm A, identified as TFA does not have any relationship with a Clearing firm authorized to clear BMD or KRX instruments, therefore TFA is not authorized to trade BMD or KRX instruments.
+- Trading Firm A, identified as TFA does not have any relationship with a Clearing firm authorized to clear BMD instruments, therefore TFA is not authorized to trade BMD instruments.

 Customer account identifier.
 It must be unique for trading firm.

 The operator of an order is the Individual or system who submitted this order and all other actions related to this order (e.g. modification, cancellation).

 The identification of the location of the operator is mandatory on all orders submitted on the CME Globex platform.